enamori/enamori/README.md

 - Interested in IT infrastructure as well as educational technology, especially language learning tech
-- Current Data Science and Linguistics student at UC San Diego
+- Linguistics graduate from UC San Diego
 - Contact: eouyang@ucsd.edu